Harshvdev/100DaysofCode-Harshvdev/Day-20/README.md

-Today I read about web development journey and various problems beginners face on The Odin Project (TOP) I read how to ak questions, what things to avoid such as using AI to code when learning.
+Today I read about web development journey and various problems beginners face on The Odin Project (TOP) I read how and when to ask questions and answer to other people's questions, what things to avoid such as using AI to code when learning.
 The texts are beginner-friendly.
 It is kinda different as most platforms teach through videos.
 But it seems interesting so I'll keep going for now.
+I completed 10% of the Foundations Course today.